TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Conditions/Reference/Index.rst

 .. ###### END~OF~SIMPLE~TABLE ######

+Comparison with the browser, which the website visitor uses.

 The condition works with the user agent string.
 The user agent is parsed with a regular expression, which searches the string for matches with the identifications named above.
 If there are multiple